 Finally, consider James Clear’s reading method.
 He reads 20 pages of a book first thing every day.
 It takes about 30 minutes and is his key to getting through dozens of brain-changing books every year.

 Reading’s what sets the great and the good apart.
 It’s what helps create leaders and visionaries, and what allows designers to excel cross-departmentally and not just when you’re sitting in front of PhotoShop.
-Want to level up as a graphic designer in 2020?
+Want to level up as a graphic designer in 2021?
 Start reading today.
 For more design tips, read our ‘Creative Ideas to Increase Sales‘ e-book.